Skip to Main Content

 • Controlled vocabulary- Standardized terms used in searching a specific database.

 • Database- A collection of information stored in an electronic format that can be searched by a computer.
+Provides the ability to search different sources and types of information.

 • DOI- Acronym for Digital Object Identifier.
 It is a unique alphanumeric string assigned by the publisher to a digital object.